 Getting smart about energy use means going beyond solar – you need to look at the consumption side as well, especially in a drafty old New England house that depends on expensive fuel oil for heating and hot water.
-That’s why Barrett Miles and his fiancée, both first-time homeowners, and are taking major steps to upgrade the energy efficiency of their house, some of which will be financed with solar loans and home improvement loans through Mosaic’s platform.
+That’s why Barrett Miles and his fiancée, both first-time homeowners, and are taking major steps to upgrade their energy efficiency through a whole-home upgrade — some of which will be financed with solar loans and home improvement loans through Mosaic’s platform.
 And, as he and his fiancée are discovering, these efficiency improvements also deliver a lot of value beyond just savings on their utility bills.

 (Although the $2000 in annual savings they’re expecting on electric and heating bills is a big, big plus!)

-We spoke with Barrett about his experience and we hope it inspires other homeowners to embark on their own energy-efficient home improvement journeys!
+We spoke with Barrett about his whole-home upgrade experience and we hope it inspires other homeowners to embark on their own energy-efficient home improvement journeys!

 A happy ReVision Energy (and Mosaic) customer!

 When and why did you decide to go solar yourself?